michaeljharrison/ProveYourself/README.md

 1. **MongoDB**: Request and information persistence.

-Each POI request follows the flow below, and is always in one of the following states:
+Each Hole NFT request follows the flow below, and is always in one of the following states:

 1. **CREATING**: User has provided some basic info (name, email etc...) but the request has not yet asked for a photo.
 2. **CREATED**: Request has been created but no image for the NFT has been uploaded.